Creator And Founder Jayne E Bennett

 If we weren’t climbing up a mountain side, or trapesing through the woods, then we would be wandering down the gulch.

-We lived up on a hill looking out over the Bay and it was so beautiful.
+We lived up on a hill looking out over the Bay and it was incredibly beautiful!

 On a typical Summer day, my friends and I would each find a large walking stick and climb down the Gulch (deep wet forest) surrounding our yard, making our way through the ferns and nettles, across the railroad tracks to the Beach.
 At the beach we would find hermit crabs, sand dollars, and pretty little stones washed smooth by the ocean waves.